Entering the European market for dried ginger

 Consider complying with the following non-legal requirements to ease market access.
 European buyers can use these requirements as selection criteria.

-- The most important food safety management systems in Europe are British Retail Consortium (BRC), International Featured Standards (IFS), Food Safety System Certification 22000 (FSSC 22000) and the Safe Quality Food programme (SQF).
-Always verify your buyer’s preference for a specific food safety management system, as some may prefer one system to the other.
-For example, retailers in the United Kingdom have developed BRC.
-For that reason, BRC is more commonly demanded in the United Kingdom than in other countries.
-If you want to target the United Kingdom, BRC may be more important;
+- The most important food safety management systems in Europe are the Food Safety System Certification 22000 (FSSC 22000), BRCGS Food Safety, International Featured Standards (IFS Food) and Safe Quality Food programme (SQF).
+Always verify your buyer’s preference for a specific food safety management system, as some of them may prefer one system over another.
+For example, retailers in the United Kingdom have developed BRCGS.
+For that reason, BRCGS is more frequently required in the United Kingdom than in other countries.
+If you want to target the United Kingdom, BRCGS may be more important to your buyers than, for example, IFS.

 - Corporate Social Responsibility (CSR): companies have different requirements for CSR, such as signing their code of conduct or following common standards or reporting methodologies including the Supplier Ethical Data Exchange (SEDEX), Ethical Trading Initiative (ETI), the Business Social Compliance Initiative code of conduct (BSCI) or BCorp.